Chainsaw safety clothing

-Safety practices generally recommend that chainsaw users wear protective clothing, also known as personal protective equipment or PPE, while operating chainsaws.
+Safety practices generally recommend that chainsaw users wear protective clothing, also known as personal protective equipment, while operating chainsaws.
 There is general agreement worldwide on what clothing is suitable, but local jurisdictions have specific rules and recommendations.

 Clothing

 Helmet

-The helmet offers some protection for the user's head against impact by the cutter bar of the chainsaw should a 'kickback' occur.
+The helmet offers some protection for the user's head against impact by the cutter bar of the chainsaw, should a 'kickback' occur.
 Kickback is when the running chainsaw jumps up unexpectedly out of the cut, thus endangering the saw operator.

 Helmet protection can only be successful if the chain brake has been operated to stop the saw chain, since a chain running at full speed can easily cut into the helmet.
 The helmet, and its eye protection guard, also protect against impacts from small falling or flying objects, such as dead twigs and branches from a tree being felled.

-Exposure to the sun causes the plastic of the helmet to weaken over time, so it is recommended that a helmet is replaced every 3–5 years.
-A helmet normally has a symbol inside that shows when it was made.
+Exposure to the sun causes the plastic of the helmet to weaken over time, so it is recommended that a helmet be replaced every 3–5 years.
+A helmet normally has a symbol inside that indicates when it was made.
 Many helmets also now have a sticker on the outside that fades with exposure to light.
-When the sticker has faded the helmet should be replaced.
+When the sticker has faded, the helmet should be replaced.

 Another way of determining if a helmet needs to be changed is to press the two sides of the helmet towards each other.
 If a cracking noise is heard, the helmet must be replaced.

 In the EU, a helmet must meet the requirements of EN397.
-Helmets as well as other safety equipment in Germany must have the KWF sign.
+Helmets, as well as other safety equipment in Germany must have the KWF sign.

+In Canada, the selection, care, and use of industrial protective headwear must comply with CSA Standard Z94.1-15: Industrial Protective Headwear – Performance, Selection, Care, and Use or the applicable legislation in each province and territory.

 Visor or goggles

 A visor or goggles reduce the chance of chips penetrating the user's eyes.

-The relatively flimsy mesh visor, with imperfect coverage of the face, is considered acceptable because the chips produced by well-maintained chainsaws are of relatively uniform size and speed.
-Unlike other woodworking tools, a chainsaw with a sharp chain produces little or no sawdust, only chips (that are too large to fit through the visor's mesh).
+The relatively flimsy mesh visor, with imperfect coverage of the face, is considered acceptable, because the chips produced by well-maintained chainsaws are of relatively uniform size and speed.
+Unlike other woodworking tools, a chainsaw with a sharp chain produces little or no sawdust, only chips (which are too large to fit through the visor's mesh).

 Some chainsaw users prefer conventional safety glasses or goggles.
 The choice may depend on the environment.
-The visor provides better ventilation for hard work in hot weather.
+The visor provides ventilation for hard work in hot weather, but safety goggles can prevent smaller pieces of debris from getting into the user's eye.
 Often, both safety goggles and a visor are employed for superior protection.

 In the EU, a visor must comply with EN1731, or glasses must comply with EN166.